edm00se/generator-xsp/README.md

 ### Want More?

-Feel free to report bugs [in Issues](https://github.com/edm00se/generator-xsp/issues), and should you have an addition to the road map, [create a Pull Request to this repo, of just this ReadMe.md](README.md), with what you would like added.
+Feel free to report bugs [in Issues](https://github.com/edm00se/generator-xsp/issues).
 If you would like to contribute code, read the [CONTRIBUTING guide](CONTRIBUTING.md), then [create a Pull Request](https://github.com/edm00se/generator-xsp/compare).

 ## Contributors